anjopater/binary-tree-RPS/README.md

-# RPS tournament in Javascript
+# RPS tournament in JavaScript

 Gived an array.